kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 - the ground bubble pops
 - the temporary object is destroyed

-The wire that binds to the temporary (momentaneous red or hand on green temporary) gets a special seal marker where it goes through the bubble.
-This seal marker at entering the bubble shows that this reference keeps the bubble and object alive.
+The wire that binds to the temporary (momentaneous hand on temporary) gets a special seal marker where it goes through the ground bubble.
+This seal marker at entering the ground bubble shows that this reference keeps the bubble and object alive.

-New wires and hands can bind to object inside bubble but these references without seal markers can disappear without destroying the temporary object in ground bubble.
+New wires and hands can bind to object inside ground bubble but these references without seal markers can disappear without destroying the temporary object and ground bubble.

 --------------------------------------------------------------------------------
 PART II — DETAILED WORLD EXAMPLES